delta-io/delta/hive/README.md

 # Hive Connector
 This project is a library to make Hive read Delta tables.
-The project provides a uber JAR `delta-hive-assembly_<scala_version>-0.4.1.jar` to use in Hive.
+The project provides a uber JAR `delta-hive-assembly_<scala_version>-<delta_connectors_version>.jar` to use in Hive.
 You can use either Scala 2.11, 2.12 or 2.13.
 The released JARs are available in the [releases](https://github.com/delta-io/connectors/releases) page.
 Please download the uber JAR for the corresponding Scala version you would like to use.

 You can also use the following instructions to build it as well.